 Apu Kapadia has received five NSF grants, including an NSF CAREER award in 2013, and a Google Research Award in 2014.
 He was also a recipient of the Indiana University Trustees Teaching Award in 2013 and a Distinguished Alumni Educator Award from the Department of Computer Science at the University of Illinois at Urbana-Champaign in 2015.
 For the years 2015 and 2016, he was Program Co-Chair of the Privacy Enhancing Technologies Symposium (PETS) and Co-Editor-in-Chief of the associated journal Proceedings on Privacy Enhancing Technologies (PoPETs).

-Tousif Ahmed is currently a PhD student in Computer Science.
+Tousif Ahmed is currently a postdoctoral scholar in Computer Science.
 He passed his undergraduate in Computer Science and Engineering (CSE) from Bangladesh University of Engineering and Technology (BUET) in 2012.
 After passing his undergraduate he worked on a research oriented software company for one year.
 His interests are mainly focused on accessible security and privacy for people with visual impairment, crowdsourcing security, usable security and privacy, security and privacy for wearable devices.
 Personal Webpage

 Yasmeen is a second year PhD student.
 She is interested in usable privacy and cross-cultural privacy.